Cedar Vale

 AreaSearch assessment of residential approval activity sees Cedar Vale among the top 30% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers shows Cedar Vale averaged approximately 15 new dwelling approvals annually over the past five financial years, totalling around 75 homes.
-As of FY26, 10 approvals have been recorded.
-Each year, an average of seven people moved to the area for each dwelling built between FY21 and FY25.
-This supply lagging demand indicates heightened buyer competition and pricing pressures, with new properties constructed at an average expected cost of $361,000.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Cedar Vale averaged around 15 new dwelling approvals each year over the past five financial years, totalling an estimated 75 homes.
+So far in FY-26, 10 approvals have been recorded.
+On average, seven people moved to the area for each dwelling built between FY-21 and FY-25, indicating substantial demand outstripping supply, which typically leads to heightened buyer competition and pricing pressures.
+New properties are constructed at an average expected cost of $361,000.

 Frequently Asked Questions - Development